-I have always done arts and crafts in many different forms.
-Molding clay and metals, playing with colors whether it be through paints or pens, the various textures of fabrics and yarns, beading, word-play, and creating combinations of sounds and music have all been a part of my life.
-I haven't shared much of it before and I realized recently that it's time for me to open up to all of me; honor all of who I am.
+I have always done arts, crafts, music, written word and spoken word throughout my life.
+I get an immense amount of joy in creating things!
+Molding clay and metals, playing with colors whether it be through paints or pens, shaping fabrics and yarns through crocheting and other modalities, beading, word-play, composing music, creating combinations of sounds and music, sculpting different figures with a wide-variety of materials are all of the things I love doing but haven't shared much of it before.
+I realized recently that it's time for me to open up to all of me; honor all of who I am.
 As the great Cat Faber says, "You got to tell it on the mountain, in the valley far below.
 Every act of creation is an act of faith!"

-Check out my store for completed projects that I'm selling!
+Check out my store for items I'm selling!

-I have written nine songs for each of the enneagram types for a workshop that I led with Roland Legge this past spring.
+I have written nine songs for each of the enneagram types for a workshop that I led with Roland Legge spring of 2021.
 The recordings feature Mindy Eschedor on piano and Andrea Leonard and me, Sarah McMahill, on vocals.
-The workshop will be available for purchase soon at my store.
+The workshop is available for purchase at my store.
 The music will be on my debut album called EnneaMuse (under the name SarahMc Personali-Tease), which is now available for purchase.

 "Whispering Thunder", "The Dreaming", "Where Did That Come From?"